 The 16-acre Big Berea Pasture adjacent to Riceville Rd. near the campus of Warren Wilson College, just 5 miles east of Asheville’s city center is the site for this year’s event.
 An ample staff has been gathered to assist the Get Off the Grid Fest sponsors, companies, volunteers, artists, educators and vendors whose work in renewable energy and sustainable living deserves such a platform and spotlight.
 Come join us and help plant not only a seed but an entire orchard where the future can grow out of the pasture.

 Warren Wilson College is a private four-year liberal arts college located in the Swannanoa Valley near Asheville, North Carolina.
 The college offers classes in a range of disciplines with Environmental Studies and Creative Writing among the most popular.
 Unique aspects of the college in relation to other schools of similar size is Warren Wilson’s experience-based learning programs and its commitment to sustainability and localized production.
 Over 160 acres of the school grounds comprise an active farm worked in part by the college students who also perform many operations including recycling, composting, food preparation and service as well as maintenance, renovation and cleaning of their dormitories, kitchens and dining areas which, in turn, receive supplies and foodstuffs from the farm itself.

-Farm manager Asher Wright will be providing farm tours during the festival which is itself sited on a pasture used to grow hay and forage for the farm.
+Warren Wilson’s Farm manager will be providing farm tours and recycling center tours during the festival which is itself sited on a pasture used to grow hay and forage for the farm.